-The practice is geographically distributed across our New York, Dallas, Houston, Orange County, Washington, D.C. and London offices.
-Our lawyers have extensive backgrounds in related areas such as margin lending, bank financing, structured products, securities, capital markets, insolvency, regulatory capital, investment funds, commodities and broker-dealer and bank regulation, and actively participate in ISDA, IECA, SIFMA, MFA, LSTA, FIA and other industry working groups and committees.
-Our derivatives attorneys also work closely with Haynes and Boone’s other practices including finance, corporate, securities, investment funds, prime brokerage, fintech, cryptocurrency, real estate, bankruptcy and restructuring, energy, commodities, tax, ERISA and litigation.
+The practice is geographically distributed across our New York, Dallas, Houston, Washington, D.C. and London offices.
+Our lawyers have extensive backgrounds in related areas such as margin lending, bank financing, structured products, securities, commodities, capital markets, digital assets/cryptocurrency, insolvency, regulatory capital, investment funds, commodities and broker-dealer and bank regulation, and actively participate in ISDA, IECA, SIFMA, MFA, LSTA, FIA and other industry working groups and committees.
+Our derivatives attorneys also work closely with Haynes and Boone’s other practices including finance, corporate, securities, investment funds, prime brokerage, fintech, real estate, bankruptcy and restructuring, energy, tax, ERISA and litigation.

-Haynes and Boone’s derivatives practice group has been recognized by the major legal directories (e.g., Chambers USA 2020, Chambers and Partners, and Legal 500 2020, Legalese).
-Legal 500 (2020) ranked the derivatives team for its experience in prime brokerage, credit derivatives, commodities and interest rate hedging and energy-related end-user issues, highlighting Giorgio Bovenzi, Phil Lookadoo and Neal Kaminsky as key practitioners, and Brian Sung as a rising star, in the Finance: Structured Finance: Derivatives and Structured Products category.
-According to Chambers USA 2020 - Financial Services Regulation: Banking (Compliance) (USA-Nationwide), clients describe the team as “extremely pragmatic problem solvers” who provide “first-class advice on sophisticated and complex legal issues … surrounding prime brokerage and related financing structures.”
-Chambers USA 2020 identified Giorgio Bovenzi and Craig Unterberg as notable practitioners.
+Haynes Boone’s derivatives practice group has been recognized by the major legal directory rankings (e.g., Chambers, Legal 500 and Legalese).
+Legal 500 (2020) recognized the group with a Band 4 ranking in the Structured Finance: Derivatives and Structured Products category for its vast experience in prime brokerage, credit derivatives, commodities and interest rate hedging and energy-related end-user issues, and with further individual recognitions for Giorgio Bovenzi, Phil Lookadoo and Brian Sung.
+According to Chambers USA 2020, clients describe the team as “extremely pragmatic problem solvers” who provide “first-class advice on sophisticated and complex legal issues surrounding prime brokerage and related financing structures.”
+Chambers USA 2020 recognized our team with a Band 4 ranking in the Financial Regulation category, with additional individual recognition for Giorgio Bovenzi and Craig Unterberg.